The 7-Step REMIX Process

 Feel my energy and enthusiasm returning.

-To do this yourself you have to pinpoint an exact ‘hit’.
-This is crucial because when you have that hit it takes less than a second for the avalanche of self-criticism to begin.
+To do this yourself you have to pinpoint an exact ‘crash’.
+This is crucial because when you have that crash it takes less than a second for the avalanche of self-criticism to begin.
 You need to go back to that exact point in time.
 For example…

 I’m walking down the High Street, it’s a sunny day.
-I’m responding, responding and responding to life but then I ‘take a hit’ and react.
+I’m responding, responding and responding to life but then I ‘crash’ and react.

 How do I know?